New Evangelion smartphone

 It's a low-to-mid-range Android 5.0 phone - a 5in screen that's just 720p? in 2015? - so not too mind-blowing in that respect.
 But the combination of software skin and hardware styling makes it a stunning device for fans.
 And it apparently comes with 365 different wallpaper images, along with sounds and other sights from the series, as well as a case inspired by the Evangelion Unit 01 mech.

-Just 30,000 units will be produced, with the first 5,000 hitting 7-Eleven convenience stores in December for 84,240 yen.
+Just 30,000 units will be produced, with the first 5,000 hitting 7-Eleven convenience stores in December for 84,240 yen (about RM3,020).
 The rest will follow in April, and assuming it's like the previous Evangelion phones - such as this fantastic-looking 2012 model - it'll never be released elsewhere.

 Apple Music subscriber tally